bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 'summarization', 'survey', 'terminology extraction', 'topics', 'wide applicability', 'work']
 ```

-Looks like a small, decent set of candidates, right?
-As document length increases, though, the number of candidates can still get quite large.
+Looks like a small, likely set of candidates, right?
+Compare that to the brute force result, which includes 1100+ _n_-grams, most of them almost certainly not keyphrases (e.g. "about", "relative to", "no objectively correct", "survey of the state", ...).
+As document length increases, though, the number of _likely_ candidates can still get quite large.
 Selecting the best keyphrase candidates is the objective of step 2.

 #### 2. Keyphrase Selection